sebaOsice/drizzlyBearKit/README.md

 DrizzlyBear requires NodeJS, React, Truffle, and Ganche when you have those your ready to start dancing with a drizzlybear Find out for yourself how easy this is ...

-> If you need Support https://t.me/drizzlyBearSupportDojo
+> If you are happy with Bot Support https://t.me/drizzlyBearSupportDojo

 > Follow me decentral on Status https://join.status.im/u/0x04d414fbf6100d04d84d52d9574e313939261335e76e6685bf6421d53877f8694e3672fbd7485d73e4356604af2d92afab718a9dfdf0a914e6cf64afe1ac693b77

 ## Setup the drizzlyBear